aronson/SDL-1.2/README.md

 Compiling on Windows
 --
 Open the VisualC/SDL.sln file in at least VS2017.
 Tested on VS2017 and VS2022.
 You need the Windows SDK and C++ Desktop development components.
 You may need the Universal C Runtime SDK and UCRT as well.
+You may need the DirectX 9 SDK.

 **WARNING:** There is a post-build step that will attempt to copy the outputted SDL.dll to `C:\Program Files (x86)\Steam\steamapps\common\Cogmind\SDL.dll`.